anandj123/gcptest/interview/Interview Preparation resources for Cloud Data EngineersS.md

 ➆ Product of all elements divided by the factorial of number of elements

 ➍ Sort an Array

 ➀ Bubble Sort
 ➁ Selection Sort
 ➂ Insertion Sort
 ➃ Merge Sort
 ➄ Quick Sort
 ➅ Counting Sort
 ➆ Radix Sort
 ➇ Bucket Sort
 ➈ Heap Sort
 ➉ Shell Sort

 ➎ Duplicates

 In a given array of numbers,

-➀ Remove all instances of the given value from the array in-place ➁ Assume all numbers appear twice, except one.
+➀ Remove all instances of the given value from the array in-place
+➁ Assume all numbers appear twice, except one.
 Find that number.
 ➂ Assume all the numbers in a series are there except one.
 Find that missing number.
 ➃ Assume all numbers in a series appears once except one which appears twice.
 Find that duplicate number.
 ➄ Count the frequency of an element
 ➅ Find duplicates.
 ➆ Remove duplicates

 ➏ Sorted Array

 ⬘ In a sorted array,

 ➀ Find an element
 ➁ Find the position at which the next element will be inserted

 ⬙ Given a sorted array of a series of integers,

 ➀ Find the missing number
 ➁ Find duplicates
 ➂ Remove duplicates

 ⬗ Others

 ➀ Merge 2 sorted arrays
 ➁ Find the median of 2 sorted arrays
 ➂ Convert a sorted array to a BST (Binary Search Tree)

 ➐ Various Operations

 ❑ Divide
 ➀ Divide an array into 2 equal parts
 ➁ Divide an array into k equal parts
 ➂ Divide an array into k parts where each sub-array contains elements at k-distance

 ❒ Pick/Drop
 ➀ Return a new array by picking each kth element
 ➁ Return a new array by dropping each kth element

 ❑ Merge
 ➀ Merge 2 or, more arrays
 ➁ Merge 2 sorted arrays to form another sorted array
 ❒ Reverse
 ➀ Reverse an array
 ➁ Divide an array into k parts and reverse each
 ➂ Create a mirror reflection of an array (reverse + merge)

 ❑ Rotate/Shuffle
-➀ Rotate an array clockwise/anti-clockwise for k times ➁ Shuffle an array
+➀ Rotate an array clockwise/anti-clockwise for k times
+➁ Shuffle an array
 ❒ Map/Group
-➀ Return a new array by adding/multiplying each element with some value ➁ Based on some classifying rule, group elements of an array and form separate arrays
+➀ Return a new array by adding/multiplying each element with some value
+➁ Based on some classifying rule, group elements of an array and form separate arrays

 ➑ A few more,

 ➀ TWO SUM: In an array of integers, return indices of 2 integers such that they add up to a given target value.
 ➁ PLUS ONE: Given an array of digits, return a new array of digits by adding one to the number.
 ➂ In an array of integers, given an element, find the next largest number after that index which is present maximum times.
 ➃ Given a number, convert it into a stream of binaries (0's and 1's).
 Check how many times 'k' consecutive 1's exist.

 Congratulations 👋, these should get you off to a great start

-### 🤖 Algorithms (Intermediate -> Expert Practice)
+### 🤖 Algorithms (Intermediate -> Expert Practice) [Not really needed for Data Engineering interviews you can mostly skip these]

 Basic algorithms like: